Daniel Neofetou

-Daniel Andreas Neofetou (born 1 February 1989) is a British writer and theorist.
+Daniel Andreas Neofetou (born 1 February 1989) is a British writer and filmmaker.
 He is the author of the books Good Day Today: David Lynch Destabilises the Spectator (2012) and Rereading Abstract Expressionism, Clement Greenberg and the Cold War (2021).
-He is a regular contributor to The Wire and Art Monthly, and has written for Artforum, Mute, Complex, Flash Art and Le Phare, the journal of Le Centre culturel suisse.
+He is a regular contributor to The Wire, Art Monthly and Artforum, and has written for Mute, Complex, Flash Art and Le Phare, the journal of Le Centre culturel suisse.
 He has also published academic journal articles in Journal of Contemporary Painting, Quarterly Review of Film and Video, Arts, Getty Research Journal and Philosophy & Social Criticism."Laughing and Crying and Dancing: The Limits of Human Behavior in Swing Time (1936)".
 Taylor & Francis online, 30 January 2014.
-Retrieved 25 July 2020 He is an associate lecturer at University of Northampton and Birkbeck, and a visiting lecturer at University of Edinburgh.
+Retrieved 25 July 2020 He is currently a lecturer at Middlesex University.

 Early life

 Neofetou was born in Leamington Spa, England on 1 February 1989.
 He studied at University of Warwick, University of Edinburgh and Goldsmiths, University of London, at which he completed a PhD entitled Eyes in the Heat: The Question Concerning Abstract Expressionism, initially under the supervision of Mark Fisher, and subsequently under the supervision of Josephine Berry and Marina Vishmidt.